Tea Tree (Melaleuca alternifolia)

 Tea Tree is perhaps the most famous antimicrobial essential oil, and with good reason!

-If I get a cut and put Tea Tree oil on it, my mind is instantly put at ease that I won’t get an infection.
+If I get a cut and put Tea Tree essential oil on it, my mind is instantly put at ease that I'm less likely to get an infection.

 Tea Tree is effective against a wide range of germs . . . which makes it a great companion if you have kids.